Skip to main content

 • How long can I talk to them for?
 Many people call Quitline with a quick question, but a typical first call to Quitline takes around 10–20 minutes.

 • What will they want to know?
 Your call is confidential.
 This means you don't have to give your name if you don't want to.
-On a first Quitline call, you’re likely to discuss your smoking history, how many cigarettes you smoke and your typical smoking habits.
+On a first Quitline call, you’re likely to discuss your smoking or vaping history and your typical smoking or vaping habits.
 An essential part of the first Quitline call is to set up a plan for quitting that suits you.
-Quitline counsellors can give advice about the different quitting methods and products.
+Quitline counsellors can give advice about the different ways to quit.
 Quit counsellors are trained to help you to explore your desire to quit and to deepen it.
-Quitline can also send you a wide range of resources that might be helpful.
+Quitline can also send you a range of resources that might be helpful.

 • Do I have to be currently trying to quit to talk to them?
 Not at all.
-If you’re currently smoke and are thinking about your options, or a family member looking for advice on how to help a loved one, Quitline is there for you.
+If you’re currently smoke or vape and are thinking about your options, or you're a family member looking for advice on how to help a loved one, Quitline is here for you.

 • Can I speak to the same Quitline counsellor again?
 Unfortunately due to Quitline counsellors’ working shifts it is difficult for us to pair you with a particular Quitline counsellor.
 Quitline counsellors all have the same training, and talking to different counsellor provides you with lots of different tips.